snowplow/snowplowanalytics.com/_posts/2020-09-17-accessing-snowplow-data-in-real-time-aws/index.md

 cd ..
 ```

-Upload the zip file to lambda
+Upload the zip file to lambda in the AWS Console.
+Since the dependency is a couple of mb, we won't be able to see and edit the code in AWS.
 ![Screenshot](img/upload_zip.png)

 ## Test and confirm events are being processed